Dog incontinence is fairly common, and can happen to any dog - regardless of age or sex.

 Here are the most common ones (click on links to jump to relevant section):

-This is very common, especially in female puppies but can affect either sex.
+This is very common, especially in females and in puppies, but can affect either sex.

 Caused by bacteria which enters the urethra and then multiplies and spreads inwards.
 Untreated it could reach the kidneys and cause serious problems.